 In a serious accident, it is possible for someone to sustain multiple traumatic injuries.
 Polytrauma occurs when a person experiences a combination of at least two or more traumatic injuries, one of which may be life-threatening.
 Polytrauma patients require a wide range of medical and rehabilitative services that will impact their everyday lives.
 The long-term physical, emotional, and financial fallout for people experiencing polytrauma can be overwhelming for both victims and their families.

 If you or a family member have suffered polytrauma in an accident caused by another party’s negligence, you may be able to recover compensation through a personal injury claim.
-At Staver Law Group, our Chicago personal injury lawyers understand the devastating consequences of polytrauma injuries and are here to help guide you through the legal process.
+At Staver Accident Injury Lawyers, P.C., our Chicago personal injury attorneys understand the devastating consequences of polytrauma injuries and are here to help guide you through the legal process.
 We will fight for the compensation you deserve so that you can focus on rebuilding your life in the aftermath of a serious accident.

 Common Types of Polytrauma Injuries

 Polytrauma typically involves the following types of injuries:

 - Herniated discs

 - Severed limbs